Saha-Kuljit-Shantanu/CSE_308_COMPILER_SESSIONAL/SCANNER/NOTE.md

 # Build and Run

-To run the lex code use the following sequence of Commands
+To run the lex code use the following sequence of Commands:

 **chmod -x LEX_SHELL.sh**